collectivexyz/revolution-protocol/packages/revolution/script/vrgda/README.md

 Do not split ownership acceptance, CultureIndex upgrade, quorum cutoff, minter cutover, sale start binding, and TokenSale unpause across separate blocks.

-### 5. Dry-run the full migration and first purchase on a Base fork
+### 5. Required gate: dry-run the full migration and first purchase on a Base fork

-Run this before submitting or executing the DAO proposal.
+This is a production gate.
+Run it after deployment, manager registration, and any required CultureIndex ownership transfer, and before submitting or executing the DAO proposal.
 It uses the exact deployed artifacts and sale parameters from env, requires the same live-ready preconditions as build/submit, executes the generated DAO actions as the Vrbs Executor, and performs one `buyNow()` through owner, grants, creator,